ssbc/visual-docs/js/how-it-works.md

 1. Grab the data that I need from each `anim` object in the `timeline`
 2. Perform calculations on that data where necessary
 3. Put the data into an object with the same general shape as a CSS animation declaration
-4. RegEx the shit out of it to make it work
+4. Do a whole lot of nested looping and string manipulation to format ithe object as CSS